daybreakhr/daybreak/README.md

 We are using [NestJS](https://docs.nestjs.com/) for backend development and [React](https://reactjs.org/) + [TypeScript](https://www.typescriptlang.org/) for frontend development.

-Frontend code is available inside `client` directory and backend code is available inside `server` directory.
+Frontend code is available inside `packages/client` directory and backend code is available inside `packages/server` directory.

 ## Developer's Guide